pursuit-curriculum/unit-front-end-web-development/intro-to-forms/readme.md

 ### Radio buttons

-Radio buttons allow for you to ask the user to choose one of many options.
+Radio buttons allow you to ask the user to choose one of many options.

 ![Example of radio buttons in a form.](./images/radio-buttons.png)